sachin-git700/online-test-react/README.md

 ### Count Down Timer

-The value for countdown timer can be set in the Clock component present in src/components/countDownTimer.js
+The value for countdown timer can be set in the countDownTimer component present in src/components/countDownTimer.js

 ### Adding more Questions